OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 Check that the environment key (**Key**) is correctly passed to the API call.

-If the environment key does not exist,the API returns a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`
+If the environment key does not exist, the API returns a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`

 ## Step 3: Check if the application key exists